gautam-404/dSct-model-grid/README.md

 ## Grid Description

 The full modelling methodology is described in our [paper](https://arxiv.org/abs/2507.03561).
+The grid is generated using the [MESA](https://docs.mesastar.org/en/latest/) stellar evolution code and the [GYRE](https://gyre.readthedocs.io/en/stable/) pulsation code.
+The specific python scripts used to modify the inlists and generate the grid will be made available on request.

 The grid contains the following parameters:

 ### Basic Stellar Model Parameters
 - `i`: index